-Harry drew his wand tip across his palm, splitting the skin.
-A thin line of red welled up and tricked into his cupped palm.
+Harry drew his wand tip across his palm, splitting the skin, and a thin line of red welled up and tricked into his cupped palm.
 He let a few drops fall onto each of the points.
 ‘What happens now?’

 ‘You stand exactly at the centre.’
-Salazar pointed his wand at the middle of the star.
-His snake mimicked the motion with its tail.
+Salazar pointed his wand at the middle of the star, his snake mimicking the motion with its tail.
 ‘Then you channel a little magic.
 The ritual will help you reach your magic more easily when you cast, as well as increasing your power by a small fraction.’

 Harry folded his arms.